-Optional Redemption - If the Issuer has the right to redeem a Series of Notes at its option, then this may limit the market value of such Notes and an investor might not be able to reinvest the redemption proceeds in a manner that achieves a similar effective return
+Optional Redemption - If the Issuer has the right to redeem any Notes at its option, then this might limit the market price of such Notes and an investor might not be able to reinvest the redemption proceeds in a manner that achieves a similar effective return

-An optional redemption feature of Notes is likely to limit their market value.
-During any period when the Issuer may elect to redeem a Series of Notes, the market value of those Notes generally will not rise substantially above the price at which they can be redeemed.
-This may similarly be true prior to any redemption period.
+An optional redemption feature of Notes is likely to limit their market price.
+During any period when the Issuer may elect to redeem Notes, the market price of those Notes generally will not rise substantially above the price at which they can be redeemed.
+This might similarly be true prior to any redemption period.

-The Issuer may be expected to redeem a Series of Notes when its cost of borrowing is lower than the interest rate on such Notes.
+To the extent Notes have an optional redemption feature, the Issuer may be expected to redeem Notes when its cost of borrowing is lower than the interest rate on such Notes.
 At those times, an investor might not be able to reinvest the redemption proceeds at an effective interest rate equivalent to the interest rate on the Notes being redeemed and might only be able to do so at a significantly lower rate (or through taking on a greater credit risk).
 Reinvestment risk should be an important element of an investor's consideration in investing in Notes with a redemption feature.

-Change of Interest Basis - If the Issuer has the right to convert the interest rate on a Series of Notes from a fixed rate to a floating rate, or vice versa, then this may affect the secondary market and the market value of such Notes
+Change of Interest Basis - If the Issuer has the right to convert the interest rate on a Series of Notes from a fixed rate to a floating rate, or vice versa, then this might affect the secondary market and the market price of such Notes

 Fixed/Floating Rate Notes are Notes that may bear interest at a rate that converts from a fixed rate to a floating rate or from a floating rate to a fixed rate.
-Where the Issuer has the right to effect such a conversion with respect to a Series of Notes, this may affect the secondary market and the market value of such Notes since the Issuer would be expected to convert the rate when it is likely to produce a lower overall cost of borrowing.
-If the Issuer converts from a fixed rate to a floating rate in such circumstances, then the spread on the Fixed/Floating Rate Notes might be less favorable than then prevailing spreads on comparable Floating Rate Notes.
-If the Issuer converts from a fixed rate in such circumstances, then the rates on other Notes.
-If the Issuer converts from a fixed rate in such circumstances, then then prevailing market rates.
+Where the Issuer has the right to effect such a conversion with respect to a Series of Notes, this might affect the secondary market and the market price of such Notes since the Issuer would be expected to convert the rate when it is likely to produce a lower overall cost of borrowing.
+If the Issuer converts from a fixed rate to a floating rate in such circumstances, then the spread on the Fixed/Floating Rate Notes might be less favorable than then prevailing spreads on comparable Floating Rate Notes tied to the same reference rate.
+In addition, the new floating rate at any time might be lower than the rates on other Notes.
+If the Issuer converts from a fixed rate to a fixed rate in such circumstances, then the prevailing market rates.